DRok17/Steam-Deck-BootVid-Builder/README.md

 #### ** GENERAL SHOUTOUTS **

-[AutoMcG](https://github.com/AutoMcG/steamdeck_tools) - Making the first script-based BootVid applier.
+[AutoMcG](https://github.com/AutoMcG/steamdeck_tools) - Creator of the first script-based BootVid applier.
 Without him, it would have taken me much longer to create this.

+[kageurufu](https://github.com/kageurufu/steamdeck_startup_animations) - For their work on startup animations and use of FFmpeg.

+[FFmpeg](https://ffmpeg.org/) - Media converter used, Linux and Windows versions.

-[r/SteamDeckBootVids](https://www.reddit.com/r/SteamDeckBootVids/) - For providing the inspritation and creating awesome BootVids
+[r/SteamDeckBootVids](https://www.reddit.com/r/SteamDeckBootVids/) - For providing the inspiration and creating awesome BootVids